MacOS Malware Development: 0x01

 Mach’s virtual memory system encompasses machine-independent components like address maps and memory objects, alongside machine-dependent elements like the physical map.
 Memory objects serve as containers for data mapped into a task’s address space, managed by various pagers handling distinct memory types.
 Exception ports, assigned to each task and thread, facilitate exception handling, allowing multiple handlers to suspend affected threads, process exceptions, and resume or terminate threads accordingly.

 Let’s explore the basics of Mach System Calls, including retrieving system information and performing code injection.
 This will provide a fundamental understanding of interacting with macOS, By the way, a system call is a function of the kernel invoked by a user space.
-It can involve tasks like writing to a file descriptor or exiting a program.
-Typically, these system calls are wrapped by C functions in the standard library.
+It can involve tasks like writing to a file descriptor or exiting a program,

 Baby Steps